fastapi/fastapi/docs/en/docs/tutorial/dependencies/index.md

 But this way we can focus on how the **Dependency Injection** system works.

-!!! check
-    Annotated Dependencies were introduced in version 0.95.0 but didn't fail gracefully before that.
-Please confirm you have updated to the most recent version of FastAPI before continuing.

 ### Create a dependency, or "dependable"

 Let's first focus on the dependency.